ICB-DCM/parPE/doc/petab_model_import.md

     ${ESTIMATE} -o test_output_dir/ ${H5_PE_INPUT}
 ```

-Note that, depending on your model and data, this might take a long time.
+Note that, depending on your model and data, this may take a long time.
 The results will be written to HDF5 files in `test_output_dir/`.
 The output
 format is described in [hdf5.md](hdf5.md).